This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Right to inspect statutory records [register of members, minutes book, register of directors, managers and secretary]

-A shareholder of a Company Limited by shares (Sdn Bhd), is not liable for the company’s obligation (liabilities).
+A shareholder of a Company Limited by Shares (Sdn Bhd) is not liable for the company’s obligations (liabilities).
 The liability of the shareholder is limited to any amount unpaid on the shares held by him in the event of winding up.

 The authorised capital is also called the registered capital or nominal capital.
-It is the maximum amount of share capital within which the issued and paid up capital of the company lie.
+It is the maximum amount of share capital within which the company’s issued and paid-up capital lies.

-On every share issued or allotted, the amount paid in full on its par value, is known as the paid up capital.
-The minimum requirements for authorised capital for a private limited company under Companies Acts is RM400,000 whereas paid up capital is RM2 (subject to different requirements under specific approvals, operating licences, permits or registration with the relevant governmental departments).
+On every share issued or allotted, the amount paid in full on its par value is known as the paidup capital.
+The minimum requirements for authorised capital for a private limited company under the Companies Act is RM400,000, whereas paidup capital is RM2 (subject to different requirements under specific approvals, operating licences, permits or registration with the relevant governmental departments).

-If the intended paid up capital is more than RM1,000 clients are advised to incorporate the Company with minimum statutory paid up capital – RM1 and subsequently increase the paid up capital to the desired account after bank account opened so that shareholders could provide the payment proof into the corporate bank account.
+If the intended paidup capital exceeds RM1,000, clients are advised to incorporate the Company with a minimum statutory paid-up capital of RM1 and subsequently increase the paid-up capital to the desired amount after the bank account is opened, so that shareholders can provide payment proof into the corporate bank account.

-Paid-up capital is money paid in by shareholders to the company to purchase shares.
+Paid-up capital is the money shareholders pay to the company to purchase shares.
 These funds can be used for all company expenses, including paying off all company debts.
 There is no personal liability on an individual shareholder if the necessary amount for the subscribed shares is fully paid.
-In the event that this amount is not fully paid, the creditors can demand that the shareholder be personally responsible for the shortfall.
+If this amount is not fully paid, creditors may demand that the shareholder be personally responsible for the shortfall.

 There is no lockup period as such.
 You can immediately start using capital for your company needs.